trigologiaa/e-commerce-rest-api/README.md

 client.
 The endpoints are secured; therefore, a specific operational flow must be followed.

+An `openapi.yml` file is attached, which can be imported into Postman to test the API.

 ### 1. User registration

 Create a new user in the system to obtain credentials.